News

 Richards wins at Neutron Scattering Conference

-Jeffrey Richards, a graduate student in Prof. Danilo Pozzo's group, won an "ACNS Outstanding Student Poster Presentation Prize" at the American Conference on Neutron Scattering.
+Jeffrey Richards, a graduate student in Prof. Lilo Pozzo's group, won an "ACNS Outstanding Student Poster Presentation Prize" at the American Conference on Neutron Scattering.
 Richards' poster won in the soft condensed matter and biology research area.

 August 2012 | Chemical Engineering